joaobarros1/email-marketing/README.md

 # email-marketing
-E-mail marketing coded in HTML and CSS.
+E-mail marketing coded in HTML, XHTML and inline CSS.